kubernetes-sigs/gateway-api/geps/gep-713/index.md

 These are a few known implementations of policies in compliance with this GEP.

-Users should refer to the official documentation from each implementation for for more up to date information.
+Users should refer to the official documentation from each implementation for more up to date information.

 #### Gateway API (core)